alexomics/depot_dash/README.md

 depot dashboard
 ---

-This is a simple bokeh dashboard showing the historical capacity data for [Depot Climbing](https://www.theclimbingdepot.co.uk/) gyms.
+This is an interactive (but static) dashboard showing capacity data for [Depot Climbing](https://www.theclimbingdepot.co.uk/) gyms.